geraldie900/golang-file-reader/README.md

 ### Routes Explanation

-* /file-reader : to read file from your local directory.
+* GET /file-reader : to read file from your local directory.
 Query param given : ?filename=[your file name with file extension]
-* /file-receiver : upload your file from local diretory, and magic will happen :wink: .
-Using form-data type request with key : `file`
+* GET /file-receiver : upload your file from your local diretory, and magic will happen :wink: .
+Using form-data body type with key: `file` and value: your file